tarantool/doc/doc/reference/reference_sql/sql.rst

 The difference is that a WITH-clause "view" is temporary and only useful within the same statement.
 No CREATE privilege is required.

-The WITH-clause can also be thought of as a subquery that has a name.
+The WITH-clause can also be thought of as a :ref:`subquery <sql_subquery>` that has a name.
 This is useful when the same subquery is being repeated.
 For example:

 .. code-block:: sql